Chris Okafor

-Chris Okafor is a Nigerian Christian minister and televangelist.
+Chris Okafor (born 4 April 1970) is a Nigerian Christian minister and televangelist.
 He is leader and founder of the Mountain of Liberation and Miracle Ministry, also known as Liberation City.

 Okafor also runs skills programs and scholarships for underprivileged students via the Chris Okafor Humanity Foundation.
 His missionary organization, Chris Okafor's World Outreach Ministry (COWOM), preaches Liberation theology in many African countries, and operates a television channel called Liberation TV.